hulkhaugen/hass_custom_components/morningstar/README.md

 # Morningstar fund sensor

-The `morningstar` sensor platform uses [morningstar.no](https://www.morningstar.no/no/) website to scrape fund data.
+The `morningstar` sensor platform uses the [morningstar.no](https://www.morningstar.no/no/) website to scrape fund data.

 ## Installation
 In your config folder, there should be a subfolder named `custom_components`.
 If not, you need to create it.
 Make a new subfolder named `morningstar` and copy the files from this repository to that folder: `config/custom_components/morningstar`.

 ## Configuration
-To enable the `morningstar` platform, add content such as this example to your `configuration.yaml` file:
+To enable the `morningstar` platform, add content like this example to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry